Academic Catalog 2025-2026

 Highlights of a Liberal Studies Degree

-The Liberal Studies curriculum covers a broad spectrum of liberal arts and sciences to give future teachers a solid foundation of knowledge and ideas to use in diverse Multiple Subject classrooms.
-Our curriculum is grounded in theoretical frameworks and sustaining pedagogies that foster critical thought around equity, access and justice.
+Liberal Studies is focused on preparing students to become elementary or special education teachers.The Liberal Studies curriculum covers a broad spectrum of liberal arts and sciences to give future teachers a solid foundation of knowledge and ideas to use in diverse classrooms.
+The curriculum is grounded in theoretical frameworks and sustaining pedagogies that foster critical thought around equity, access, and justice.

-Students pursue an area of deeper learning in an approved option within the Liberal Studies Program.
+Depth of StudyStudents pursue an area of deeper learning in an approved option within the Liberal Studies Program.
 This allows them to add more specialized knowledge in a particular area to their well-rounded liberal arts education.

-Accelerated Completion of a Credential Program
+Accelerated Completion of a Credential Program:

 • The program is an approved Elementary Subject Matter Preparation Program (ESM) meaning that students who successfully complete the Liberal Studies major requirements with a grade of “C” or better will not need to take the CSET.

-Faculty in the Liberal Studies department are continuously addressing the curriculum to meet the needs of students while also maintaining quality standards, high expectations and relevant, required content in all of our courses.
+Responsive CurriculumFaculty in the Liberal Studies department are continuously addressing the curriculum to meet the needs of students while also maintaining quality standards, high expectations, and relevant, required content in all of our courses.

 Preparation